The default conversion goal is the primary conversion goal for a Search Ads 360 advertiser.

 Search Ads 360 automatically sets the default conversion goal at the advertiser level the first time that you enable auction-time bidding in a Search Ads 360 bid strategy.

 The default conversion goal will automatically be applied to any new auction-time bid strategies that you create.
 However, you have the option to choose a different conversion goal for the new bid strategy if you want.

-For any Google Ads campaign that is associated with a Search Ads 360 auction-time bid strategy, Search Ads 360 will change the Google Ads conversion source so it aligns with the Search Ads 360 auction-time bid strategy's conversion source.
+For any Google Ads campaign that is managed by a Search Ads 360 auction-time bid strategy, Search Ads 360 will change the Google Ads conversion source so it aligns with the Search Ads 360 auction-time bid strategy's conversion source.

 If necessary, you can change the default conversion goal for an advertiser.

-Auction-time bidding performs best when there's a single definition of conversions in an account.
-That single definition is the default conversion goal.
+Auction-time bidding performs best when there's a single conversion source in an account.
+That single source is the default conversion goal.
 That's why we recommend that you:

-- Use the default conversion goal in as many auction-time bid strategies as possible.
+- Use the default conversion goal in as many auction-time enabled bid strategies as possible.

 - Consolidate similar conversion goals into a single conversion goal.